mdtanker/python_package_template/CONTRIBUTING.md

 To add or update a dependencies, add it to `pyproject.toml` either under `dependencies` or `optional-dependencies`.
 This will be included in the next build uploaded to PyPI.

 If you add a dependency necessary for using the package, make sure to add it to the Binder config file and update the `environment.yml` file in the repository.
 See below.

-## Release Checklist
-* re-run any relevant notebooks
-* check docs are building correctly using the GitHub actions link within the PR
-* merge the  PR
-* wait for `PyPI` to publish the new version [here](https://pypi.python.org/pypi/samplepackagename)
-* wait for a PR to be opened in the [feedstock](https://github.com/conda-forge/samplepackagename-feedstock)
-* update any changed dependencies in the feedstock PR and merge
-* wait for `conda` to publish the new version [here](https://anaconda.org/conda-forge/samplepackagename)
-* manually add dependency changes to `environment.yml`